 Stop Gum Disease Early

 Scaling and root planing can stop early signs of gum disease, including inflamed and bleeding gums, as well as bad breath and loose teeth.
-Dr. Stacie Calian of Smile Design Dental Spa in Mount Kisco and Brewster, NY can catch these signs early during an annual dental exam, and treat the problem effectively with scaling and root planing treatment.
+Dr. Stacie Calian of Smile Design Dental Spa in Mount Kisco, NY can catch these signs early during an annual dental exam, and treat the problem effectively with scaling and root planing treatment.